Grafton Line: A Walk Through Dublin’s Shops & Parks

 14.Camden Street

 We do a little right turn here to show you Camden Street.
 This is where Dubliners really go at night.
 It's a long stretch of bars & restaurants that is alive until 3am.
-On my rare venture in the city at night, this is where you'll find me.
 It's one of my 7 better areas than Temple Bar where you'll find more details about.

 15.The Grand Canal